 The Autonomic Disorders Fellowship Program, under the directorship of Steven Vernino, M.D., Ph.D., is a one-year clinical program that provides training in the diagnosis and management of disorders of the autonomic nervous system.
-Training emphasizes a comprehensive approach to multidisciplinary patient care and clinical/translational research.
+The fellowship emphasizes a comprehensive approach to multidisciplinary patient care and clinical/translational research.

-The fellow will gain an understanding of the interplay among neuroanatomy, cardiovascular physiology, and pharmacology.
-Fellows will also become proficient in using neurophysiological autonomic testing.
+Fellows will gain an understanding of the interplay among neuroanatomy, cardiovascular physiology, and pharmacology.
+Fellows will also become proficient in neurophysiological autonomic testing.

-Curriculum includes regularly scheduled teaching conferences and case presentations.
-Fellows will work in several different autonomic laboratories with program faculty who are international experts in the field of autonomic disorders.
+The curriculum includes regularly scheduled teaching conferences and case presentations.
+Fellows will work in several research laboratories with faculty members who are international experts in autonomic disorders.

-Applications are generally accepted 18 months prior to the anticipated start of training.
-A complete application should contain the following:
+Applications are generally accepted 18 months before the anticipated start of training.
+A complete application must contain the following:

 - Personal statement

 - Three letters of recommendation (one from your current program director)